platformland/electric-book/book/text/identify.md

 [^7]:   @yahoo_pete (Pete Herlihy), "One of the coolest things about this, is that we made a deal with the DVLA to use their secure, modern on-site print facilities for our letter fulfilment.
 Having stopped printing tax discs etc a few years back, they had capacity.
 And we could maximise the savings to taxpayers.", 16th April 2019, [https://twitter.com/yahoo\_pete/status/1118245112482598912?s=12](https://twitter.com/yahoo_pete/status/1118245112482598912?s=12)

-[^8]:   Interview Dr Adam Connors, Senior Google Engineering Manager
+[^8]:   Interview, Dr Adam Connors, Senior Google Engineering Manager